Amazing low cost laptop option for musicians and creators

 Apple 13″ MacBook Air M1 $1399.00 minimum as recommended below

-Do not buy the base model!
-Why anyone in 2022 would spend near $1000.00 on a machine constrained with only 8GB memory and a 256GB SSD is beyond me.
-If a properly configured MacBook Air M1 is too expensive for you, buy used or refurbished.
+Do not buy a computer with 8GB memory and a 256GB SSD!
+Why any musician or creator would buy a new system constrained like this in 2024 is beyond me.
+If properly configured Apple silicon is too expensive for you, buy used or refurbished.

 I’m not going to play with you here, or hem and haw like many YouTubers do.
-8GB of memory and a 256GB SSD are not enough for musicians or creators.
+8GB of memory and a 256GB SSD are not enough for musicians and creators.
+Some software will not run.
 It’s tight now and has a negative future-proofing factor.
-16GB memory upgrade for $200 and 512GB SSD upgrade for $200 are seriously the minimum of what you need.
+A 16GB memory upgrade for $200 and a 512GB SSD upgrade for $200 are seriously the minimum of what you need.

-My minimum MacBook Air M1 configuration recommendation for musicians and creators is 7 GPU cores, 16GB memory, and 512GB SSD or more.
+My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
-You will regret buying a base model MacBook Air M1.
+You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

-The single-core performance of the MacBook Air is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 processors in the MacBook Air are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 To give you a rough idea of DAW performance, these Logic Pro benchmarks come from the ‘14″ MacBook Pro vs M1 MacBook Air – Worth $1,000 MORE?’ video located in the YouTube section farther down this page.
 These are base models.
 The MacBook Air M1 8GB has 8 CPU cores and 7 GPU cores.
 The MacBook M1 Pro 16GB has 8 CPU cores and 14 GPU cores.